jerryhgladinet/docs/user_web/source/chapter12.rst

     PASSWORD OPTIONS

-When either the email or password is changed, please update the corresponding login credentials in |prodname| Cloud Desktop or Cloud Server.
+When either the email or password is changed, please update the corresponding login credentials in the |prodname| Cloud Desktop or Cloud Server.

 .. warning::

-    This only applies to native |prodname| user.
+    This only applies to a native |prodname| user.
 If you have Active Directory users, you will need to manage user's credential the Active Directory way.